swcarpentry/python-intermediate-mosquitoes/04-multiprocessing.md

 > The code in this lesson was written against Python 2.7, but should work
 > with little or no modification under Python 3.

-## Objectives
+> ## Learning Objectives {.objectives}
+>

-- Understand the major parallel programming models
+> - Understand the major parallel programming models
-- Learn how to implement simple multiprocessor parallelization
+> - Learn how to implement simple multiprocessor parallelization
-- Evaluate the performance speedup gained from parallelization
+> - Evaluate the performance speedup gained from parallelization

 ## Parallel programming models